 I’m interested in taking up a training course.
 Where do I find one?

 You may check out this list of courses offered.
 From there, you may apply for a course.
-If you are a training provider that wants to offer your services, you may also click on the same link above to register your company.
+Are you a training provider that wants to offer courses?
+You may also click on the same link above to register your company.

 How do I start claiming EIS benefits?